-- A. An Open Space Design may be proposed anywhere in Shutesbury, including TC district. - 1.
-Within the FC, RR, and LW District, all subdivisions shall comply with the Open Space Design provisions of this Article V, unless the Planning Board allows a development that deviates from the requirements of Article V by Special Permit. - 2.
-Such deviations may be approved if the applicant demonstrates that the proposed alternative development configuration provides adequate protection of the site's environmental resources and fulfills the purposes of this Article as well as or better than an Open Space Design. - B. Subsection A above applies only to subdivisions of land as defined in MGL.
-Ch.
-41, §81L, and not to construction of homes or businesses on individual lots that existed prior to May 3, 2008 or to lots created through the "Approval Not Required" process with frontage on public ways existing as such as of May 3, 2008 described in the Regulations for the Subdivision of Land (the "Subdivision Regulations"). - 1.
-However, if subdivision approval is not required because a new roadway is not proposed, an applicant may nevertheless apply for an Open Space Design under this Article V. In such a case, the application shall be subject to Site Plan review as described in Article IX. - 2.
-If the proposed Open Space Design also involves one or more common driveways, density bonuses, transfer of development rights, and/or any other use that requires a Special Permit, the proceedings for all such Special Permits and the Site Plan review for the lot configuration shall occur in one consolidated Special Permit proceeding before the Planning Board.
+- A. An Open Space Design may be proposed anywhere in Shutesbury, including the TC district.
+Within the FC, RR, and LW District, all subdivisions shall comply with the Open Space Design provisions of this Article V, unless the Planning Board allows a development that deviates from the requirements of Article V by Special Permit.
+Such deviations may be approved if the applicant demonstrates that the proposed alternative development configuration provides adequate protection of the site's environmental resources and fulfills the purposes of this Article as well as or better than an Open Space Design. - B. Subsection A above applies only to subdivisions of land as defined in MGL Ch.
+41, § 81L, and not to construction of homes or businesses on individual lots that existed prior to May 3, 2008 or to lots created through the "Approval Not Required" process with frontage on public ways existing as such as of May 3, 2008 described in the Regulations for the Subdivision of Land (the "Subdivision Regulations").
+However, if subdivision approval is not required because a new roadway is not proposed, an applicant may nevertheless apply for an Open Space Design under this Article V. In such a case, the application shall be subject to special permit review as described in Article IX, under which the Planning Board may additionally consider the conservation benefits versus detriments of permitting a number of residential units in excess of the base number otherwise possible without the benefit of this Article V. If the proposed Open Space Design also involves one or more common driveways, density bonuses, transfer of development rights, and/or any other use that requires a Special Permit, the proceedings for all such Special Permits and the Site Plan review for the lot configuration shall occur in one consolidated Special Permit proceeding before the Planning Board.

-SECTION 5.2 DEVELOPMENT IMPACT STATEMENT AND CONSERVATION ANALYSIS In order to enable the Planning Board to determine whether or not a proposed Open Space Design (or development by Special Permit that deviates from the requirements for Open Space
+SECTION 5.2 DEVELOPMENT IMPACT STATEMENT AND CONSERVATION ANALYSIS

-Design) satisfies the purposes and standards of this Article, an applicant must present sufficient information on the environmental and open space resources for the Board to make such determination.
-The required information shall be provided in the form of a Development Impact Statement, including a "conservation analysis" as described in the Subdivision Regulations (Section VIII, Subsection IX).
-In the case of an Open Space Design that is not a subdivision, and that is presented as a Site Plan review application, the applicant shall not be required to submit a full Development Impact Statement.
-However, the Planning Board may require the submission of all or part of a conservation analysis as described in the Subdivision Regulations.
+In order to enable the Planning Board to determine whether or not a proposed Open Space Design (or development by Special Permit that deviates from the requirements for Open Space Design) satisfies the purposes and standards of this Article, an applicant must present sufficient information on the environmental and open space resources for the Board to make such determination.
+The required information shall be provided in the form of a Development Impact Statement, including a "conservation analysis" as described in Subsection IX of Section VIII of the Subdivision Regulations.
+In the case of an Open Space Design that is not a subdivision, and that is presented as a special permit application, the applicant shall not be required to submit a full Development Impact Statement.

+However, the Planning Board may require the submission of all or part of a conservation analysis as described in the Subdivision Regulations